Pavanvenkatasaivarma/redme/README.md

 ## Core Functionality Development

    1.Implement Flask routes for different views:
-      /full_tree: Displays the entire network graph of entities, events, and relationships.
+      1./full_tree: Displays the entire network graph of entities, events, and relationships.
-      /drilldown: Provides a detailed view of nodes with a search bar for navigation.
+      2./drilldown: Provides a detailed view of nodes with a search bar for navigation.
-      /red_flags: Highlights critical conditions using customizable thresholds.
+      3./red_flags: Highlights critical conditions using customizable thresholds.
-      /maintenance: Processes natural language queries for maintenance scheduling visualizations.
+      4./maintenance: Processes natural language queries for maintenance scheduling visualizations.
-      /table: Dynamically displays database table data based on user selection.
+      5./table: Dynamically displays database table data based on user selection.
    2.Use NetworkX to construct graphs and Pyvis to render interactive visualizations, saving them as HTML files in the static/ directory.

 ## User Interface

    1.Develop HTML templates (details.html, full_tree.html, drilldown.html, etc.) in the templates/ directory to provide a user-friendly web interface.
    2.Add features like search bars, toggle buttons for red flags, and form submissions for natural language queries.

+## Running the Application

+   1. **Start the Flask Application**:
+      ```bash
+      python app.py
+      ```

+   2. **Access the Web Interface**:
+      Open your web browser and navigate to `http://127.0.0.1:5000/`.

 ## Testing and Deployment